cemoody/floodr/README.md

 The `Request` model supports the following fields:
 - `url` (required): The URL to request (validated as proper URL)
+- `request_id`: Unique identifier for the request (auto-generated UUID if not provided)
 - `method`: HTTP method (GET, POST, PUT, DELETE, PATCH, HEAD, OPTIONS) - defaults to GET
 - `headers`: Dictionary of HTTP headers
 - `params`: URL query parameters (dict or dict with list values for multiple params)